Associate Degree in Cardiovascular Technology

 If you are a current student, your program requirements may be different than those listed for the current catalog year.
 To view your specific program requirements or to search and register for courses, log in to MySMCC and visit the MyDegree webpage.

-- Demonstrate attitudes and behaviors in the clinical setting consistent with a technologist-level Cardiovascular Care Practitioner.
+- Demonstrate attitudes and behaviors in the clinical setting consistent with a technologist level Cardiovascular Care Provider.

-- Demonstrate and perform 12 lead ECGs and echocardiograms in the clinical setting.
+- Demonstrate and perform in the clinical setting, diagnostic and/or interventional procedures.

-- Calculate hemodynamic parameters in the clinical setting.
+- Calculate invasive or non-invasive hemodynamic measurements in the clinical setting.

-- Assist the cardiologist with invasive and therapeutic procedures utilizing aseptic technique.
+- Assist the cardiologist with non-invasive, invasive and therapeutic procedures utilizing aseptic technique.